-Strong Medicare quality ratings; families often praise effective rehabilitation and physical therapy programs.
+Strong Medicare quality ratings; public reviewers often praise effective rehabilitation and physical therapy programs.
 Still worth an in-person visit.

 based on 66 Google reviews